An Article

 • In skipping everything around job interviews and resignation notices, staff augmentation is the fastest way to get a body into a vital role.

-• It doesn’t have to be a year-round gig: Scaling down (and up) can happen at will.
+• It doesn’t have to be a year-round gig: scaling down (and up) can happen at will.

 • You won’t be limited to one person’s expertise or capacity to learn.